 - Scripture confirming, "Sabbaths", that line up with the biblical calendar.

 Section 1; (Click to Download the complete Scriptural Section Comparison) updated 6/19/21

 Scripture confirming, "New Months", are weekly seasonal Sabbaths according to the Sacrificial Law Calendar.
-(With reference to Numbers 10:10, 28:9, 10, and 11) Please review the 12 scriptures below which conform to this fact.
-Scripture which applies to section is below the photo.
+(With reference to Numbers 10:10, 28:9, 10, and 11) Please review the 12 scriptures below Section 1, Applied Scripture photo which confirms these facts and applies to this section.

 (Note) Below, supporting scripture which indicate "new month", seasonal first days are not only solemn appointed time to God, they are also weekly Sabbaths.

 - Psalms 81:3; Blow up the trumpet in new months in the appointed day, our solemn feast day.

 - 1 Chronicles 23:31; And to all burnt sacrifices unto the LORD to sabbaths, to new months, and to set feasts in number, according to the order commanded unto them, continually before the LORD:

 - 2 Chronicles 31:3; and assign the king's portion from his substance for the burnt offerings, for the morning and evening burnt offerings, and the burnt offerings for sabbaths and for new months, and for appointed feasts, as [it is] written in the law of the LORD.